 Additionally, unlike virtual machines, Docker is much more lightweight, easier to deploy, and performs better.

 In this tutorial, we will show you how to create a Docker container alongside all the necessary configurations.

 What Is a Docker Container?

 Docker is among the most popular open-source container-based tools.
 It is used to run instances of Docker images since these create a new Docker container.

 In other words, images can be considered as a template that can be used to create containers.
 They contain information about what’s required to develop and run a container.
 Another excellent image feature is that multiple images can be stored locally or remotely.

-What are Docker Containers
+What Is Docker Hub?